Internship General Information

 Internship Positions & Stipend

-Starting in the 2014-2015 training year, FSH will offer three fulltime internship positions, two interns in the General Treatment program and one intern in the Forensic Evaluation program.
+Starting in the 2014-2015 training year, FSH will offer three fulltime internship positions, two interns in the General Treatment track and one intern in the Forensic Evaluation track.
 Interns receive a stipend of $22,000 annually in bi-monthly pay periods.

 Interns are eligible for all benefits afforded to fulltime FSH employees, including medical benefits with dental and vision-care options, life insurance, vacation and sick time (each accrued at the rate of 10 hours per month), and 12 paid holidays.

 The internship is a one-year, fulltime training program.
-Interns are required to complete 2080 hours of employment during the internship year (including paid leave), working a minimum of 40 hours per week.
+Interns are required to complete 2080 hours of employment during the internship year (including paid leave), working 40 hours per week.
 Regular work hours are 8:00 a.m. to 4:30 p.m.
 Monday through Friday.
-Interns are expected to work during regular work hours unless modifications are approved in advance by their rotation supervisor(s) and the Director of Training.
+Interns are expected to work during regular work hours unless modifications are approved in advance by their rotation supervisor(s) and the Training Director.
 Work completed outside regular hours, unless approved by the rotation supervisor, does not count toward the 2080 total.

 Interns will receive up to three days of professional leave to use throughout the training year at the discretion of their supervisors and the Training Director.
 This leave time can be taken for off-site conferences/seminars, conference presentations, dissertation defense or related dissertation activities, or graduation.
-Additional professional leave days may be granted for off-site trainings required by the internís rotation (e.g., DBT trainings).
-This leave time should be requested in advance and approved by the Training Director and the internís primary supervisor.
+Additional professional leave days may be granted for off-site training required by the intern’s rotation (e.g., DBT trainings).
+This leave time should be requested in advance and approved by the Training Director and the intern’s primary supervisor.

-Interns are expected to have their dissertation proposals completed prior to the start of their internship, but are not expected to have their dissertations completed or defended.
+Interns are not expected to have their dissertations completed or defended prior to the beginning of their internship.
 In order to be supportive of the intern and their completion of graduate training requirements, as indicated above, interns are granted professional leave.

 Internship training is rigorous and will require extensive commitment from interns.
 Furthermore, the Psychology Department is responsible for the clinical training and supervision of interns throughout the year.
 For these reasons, outside clinical work of any kind is not generally permitted for interns.
 Approval for other types of non-clinical work may be granted, but must be granted in writing from the Training Director.